30 Things Your Dog Wishes You Knew

 Fences and barriers are good things!

 Since I’m a domesticated dog, I don’t always have the innate desire to “roam free.”
 Putting barriers and fences around the house or in the backyard will keep me safe and out of trouble, I promise!
+These 11 dog breeds do well being left alone.

 I know you’re tired, cold, hot, etc., but please don’t rush me when you take me out to go to the bathroom